FULU-Foundation/CRW-Extension/CONTRIBUTING.md

 ## Join the Project Team

-You can join the volunteer core extension project team by joining our [Discord](https://discord.gg/3tVabpZNYd).
+You can join the volunteer extension project team by joining our [Discord](https://discord.gg/3tVabpZNYd).
 Hop into the **#extension-dev** channel and request the *extension dev* tag.

 This is also the best place to discuss ideas, get feedback, and collaborate directly with other contributors.